YouTube Creator Awards: 200M Award

 Awarded to the channels that reach or surpass 200 million subscribers.
 This playbutton was revealed in a Matthew Beem video, where he transformed YouTuber MrBeast's House.
 It has a very similar design to the Red Diamond Award, though it features a yellow center-piece.
 It has been dubbed by many as the Amber Award, though YouTube has yet to give it an official name.
-As of 29 August 2025, there are only two creators eligible for this award – T-Series and MrBeast.
+As of 23 January 2026, there are only three creators eligible for this award – T-Series, MrBeast and Cocomelon.

 300M Award

 Awarded to the channels that reach or surpass 300 million subscribers.
 This playbutton was also revealed in the same Matthew Beem video as the 200M Award.
 It follows the same pattern of the 200M and Red Diamond Awards, however this time with a green center-piece.
 Its unofficial name is the Emerald, or even Malachite Award, though YouTube has yet to give it an official name.
 As of 29 August 2025, there are only two creators eligible for this award – T-Series and MrBeast.